Eriochilus dilatatus

-Eriochilus dilatatus, commonly known as the white bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
+Eriochilus dilatatus, commonly known as white bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
 It is a common and widespread, slender ground orchid with a single leaf and up to fifteen small white and greenish flowers with reddish or brownish markings and a hairy labellum.

 Description

 Eriochilus dilatatus is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Plants in flower have a single, egg-shaped leaf 15-75 mm long and 5-15 mm wide and attached about halfway up the flowering stem.
 Plants not in flower usually have a larger leaf on a stalk 60-150 mm tall.
 Up to fifteen, usually more than three white and greenish flowers 12-18 mm long and 10-12 mm wide are borne on a flowering stem 100-350 mm tall.
 The dorsal sepal is spatula-shaped, 5-10 mm long and 2-4 mm wide.
 The lateral sepals are white or cream-coloured, 7-20 mm long and 2.5-4 mm wide.
 The petals are greenish with brownish-red stripes, 5-8 mm long, about 1 mm wide and more or less erect.
 The labellum is greenish cream, 6-11 mm long and 3-5 mm wide with clusters of cream-coloured to pale purple hairs, and is prominently curved downwards.
 Flowering occurs between March and June with some subspecies flowering more prolifically after fire.